alejandrohagan/md/README.md

 - `list_table()`list the tables and their metadata
 - `list_view()`list the views and their metadata

-### functions that will help you read data into duckdb or motherduck
+### Functions that will help you read data into duckdb or motherduck

 - `read_httpfs()` will read httpfs file formats
 - `read_parquet()` will read parquet file formats
 - `read_excel()` will read excel files formats

-### functions that will help you create or replace databases, scehems, tables or views
+### Functions that will help you create or replace databases, scehems, tables or views

 - `create_or_replace_database()` will take R data and create a database with your data